ElectricVisions/website/posts/draft-rust-lang.md

 ```

 Constants
-* cannot be marked as `mut`able.
+* Cannot be marked as `mut`able.
-* must be annotated with a type (e.g. 32-bit unsigned integer as above)
+* Must be annotated with a type (e.g. 32-bit unsigned integer as above)
-* can be declared in any scope
+* Can be declared in any scope
-* may only be set to a constant expression (they cannot be computed at runtime)
+* May only be set to a constant expression (they cannot be computed at runtime)

 Variables may be shadowed, as in, the same name can be used in in the same or
 nested scope and it'll override the one previously defined, allowing variable